-Sri Krishnan is a Professor in the Department of Electrical and Computer Engineering and an Associate Dean (Research and Development) for the Faculty of Engineering and Architectural Science, Ryerson University.
-He also holds the Canada Research Chair in Biomedical Signal Analysis.
+Sri Krishnan is Dean of the Faculty of Engineering and Architectural Science, Toronto Metropolitan University.
+He is a Professor in the Department of Electrical and Computer Engineering and holds the Canada Research Chair in Biomedical Signal Analysis.

 Lianne M. Lefsrud